Linum lewisii (Blue Flax)

 Flower: Flower shape: 5-petals Cluster type: panicle Cluster type: raceme

-[photo of sepals] The 5 sepals are lance-elliptic, hairless, and green with a papery translucent edging.
-Flower stalks are slender and smooth, about ½ inch long, drooping in bud, becoming erect at flowering and may droop again in fruit.
-Flowers open in early morning and usually close by noon.
+[photo of sepals] The 5 sepals are elliptic to egg-shaped, usually pointed at the tip, hairless, and green with a papery translucent edging.
+Flower stalks are slender and smooth, drooping in bud, becoming erect at flowering and may droop again in fruit.
+Flowers open in early morning, the petals falling away by noon.

 Leaves and stems: Leaf attachment: alternate Leaf attachment: whorl Leaf type: simple

-[photo of leaves] Leaves are erect to ascending, alternate but appearing whorled on the lower stem, 1/3 to about 1 inch long, less than ¼ inch wide, lance-linear, pointed or blunt at the tip, 1-nerved, stalkless, toothless and hairless, becoming smaller as they ascend the stem.
-Stems are multiple from the base, mostly erect or ascending but sometimes sprawling, branching towards the top, leafy, round in cross section, hairless and smooth.
+[photo of leaves] Leaves are erect to ascending, alternate but may appear whorled on the lower stem, up to about 1 inch (3 to 30 mm) long, less than ¼ inch wide, lance-linear, pointed or blunt at the tip, 1-nerved, stalkless, toothless and hairless, becoming smaller as they ascend the stem.
+Stems are multiple from the base, mostly erect or ascending but sometimes sprawling, branching near the base or just towards the top, leafy, round in cross section, hairless and smooth.

 Fruit: Fruit type: capsule/pod

-[photo of fruit] Fruit is a round capsule about 1/3 inch diameter, the surface glossy, yellowish at maturity, the sepals persistent but withering.
+[photo of fruit] Fruit is a round capsule about 1/3 inch (4 to 8 mm) long, straw-colored at maturity, the sepals persistent but withering.
 The capsule splits from the tip into 10 wedge shaped sections, each with 1 or 2 dark brown to black seeds that become slimy when wet.

 Notes: